tteeoo/sest/README.md

 The default directory where containers are stored is `$HOME/.sest`, set the environment variable `SEST_DIR` to change this (no slash at the end).

-In order for the `cp` command to copy the secret to your clipboard you will need `xclip` installed, and of course you'll need to be running Xorg for xclip to work.

 ## Usage
 ```
 sest [-h | --help ]